ewilded/psychoPATH/README.md

 Initially this tool was developed as a perl script - which is still available, although no longer maintained at the moment.

 ### TODO
+- there are still redundant payloads generated (probably due to an empty suffix) - eliminate duplicates
 - test on different resolution, make sure the project is easily runnable/importable
 - separate apache-like suffixes from the main list, they are there by default and do not go away once other than all/apache webroot set is picked
 - more examples of test cases